Nigeria Kick Starts Voluntary Asset Repatriation Scheme

 "The success of the scheme in Switzerland will determine the inclusion of other nations," the minister said.

-He said Nigeria government was also involved in other international repatriation processes, noting the recent tripartite meeting held in the UK between Nigeria, US and the State of Jersey on asset recovery.
+He said the Nigerian government was also involved in other international repatriation processes, noting the recent tripartite meeting held in the UK between Nigeria, U.S. and the State of Jersey on asset recovery.

 "In a Memorandum of Understanding (MoU) on Repatriation, signed between Nigeria and Switzerland, there are check mechanisms imbedded in the agreement.